 - In high school grade level classification is based on credits.
-Students must have the appropriate number credits to be considered on grade level. - Tenth grade (sophomore) students must have earned 6 credits - Eleventh grade (junior) students must have earned 12 credits - Twelfth grade (senior) students must have earned 16-17 credits - To graduate a senior must have earned a minimum of 24 credits - Please see the previous page for Honors Diploma credit options - Graduation requirements - FAFSA application or waiver completed - Civics test taken and passed in senior year in government class - The registration guide outlines specific credit requirements - All fees must be paid in order to receive a cap and gown and be eligible to walk at graduation - All seniors must purchase a cap and gown through Balfour to walk at graduation.
-Pricing points will be shared at the beginning of the school year through Balfour along with payment options.
+Students must have the appropriate number credits to be considered on grade level. - Tenth grade (sophomore) students must have earned 6 credits - Eleventh grade (junior) students must have earned 12 credits - Twelfth grade (senior) students must have earned 16-17 credits - To graduate a senior must have earned a minimum of 24 credits - Please see the previous page for Honors Diploma credit options - Graduation requirements - FAFSA application or waiver completed - Civics test taken and passed in senior year in government class - The registration guide outlines specific credit requirements - o All fees must be paid in order to receive a cap and gown and be eligible to walk at graduation - All seniors must purchase a cap and gown through Balfour to walk at graduation.
+Pricing points will be shared at the beginning of the school year through Balfour along with payment options. - Students who graduate in 2026 must have obtained a CRI.